gitAjjk/pubFabLab/README.md

   - Resize to content
   - Checkboard
 - Select all, Fill and Stroke [shift][ctrl][f] > Stroke Style > Width: 1 pixel
   - Don't use Hairline.
 Svg won't render fonts well.
-A hairline can be a completely overlapping inner an outer strokes and will be cut twice.
+(A hairline can be a completely overlapping inner an outer strokes and will be cut twice.)

-## **Kerf-offset**
-Can also be done with IS (See [InkScape Kerf offset EN.pdf](https://github.com/gitAjjk/pubFabLab/blob/main/InkScape%20Kerf%20offset%20EN%200.2.pdf))
+- **Kerf-offset** Can also be done with IS (See [InkScape Kerf offset EN.pdf](https://github.com/gitAjjk/pubFabLab/blob/main/InkScape%20Kerf%20offset%20EN%200.2.pdf))

 # Lasercutter
-- Put stickerfilm at least on bottom.
+- Put 'Laser Cutting Masking Tape' at least on bottom.
 On top affects engraving
 - Remove stickerfilm and Leave cut pieces for one day degassing
-- 'Engrave' mode makes face be filled with lines
+- Dont use 'Engrave' mode; it makes a face filled with lines and takes too much time

 ## Speed / Power
-- carglass plexi 2mm. (protection film removed, 'Laser Cutting Masking Tape' on bottom & top):
+- carglass plexi 2mm. (protection film removed, LCM tape on bottom & top):
 	- 100 / 9  ±.1 mm deep: 'touched' OK
 	- 30 / 15   > 1mm
 	- 15 / 38  cut OK